Bogdan0759/Lol/README.md

-Check readme at game ddirectory
+Check readme at game directory